ElesCloud/ESCDocuments/Training_PhaseTwo.md

    - The RF30 Recruit SMG
 2. Have them wear the trainee uniform.
 They may need to disable or alpha their body, because the uniform suit is a fully-rigged set.
 3. Have the recruit attach the HUD and gestures package.
 Take the recruit back to our defender spawn area to configure their HUD Return-to-Base homepoint using /c !sethome.
-   - The recruit will need to have RLV for this, and for other parts of the HUD.
+   - The recruit will need to have RLV enabled for this, and for other parts of the HUD.
 If they don't allow it, they are unable to use this feature.
    - Explain that this alllows us to instantly go back to our defender spawn after a raid, instead of being teleported to the visitor area and having to manually run back.
 Great convenience.

 ## Section Two: HUD Overview